mike-li8/Power-BI-Business-Insights-360/README.md

 Notes:
 * Manufacturing cost is one component of COGS.
-This table contains data at a fiscal year level on manufacturing cost ($) for each specific product.
+This table contains data at a fiscal year level on manufacturing cost ($) for one unit quantity of each specific product.
 * The columns `product_code` and `cost_year` make up a **composite primary key**.